VW's Audi suspends two engineers in emissions probe

 "We are surprised and shocked by the emissions news from the U.S.," Audi's acting chairman, Berthold Huber, said in a joint statement with works council boss Peter Mosch.

-"Now the causes for such grave mistakes must be found and eliminated," said Huber, a former head of Germany's IG Metall labor union.
+"Now the causes for such grave mistakes must be found and eliminated," said Huber, a former head of Germany's IG Metall labour union.
 "This has utmost priority."

 The V6 diesel engine was designed and assembled by Audi at its factory in Neckarsulm, Germany and widely used in premium models sold by the group's VW, Audi and Porsche brands in model years 2009 through 2016, Audi said on Monday.